 Today, worldwide production and usage of electric bicycles is steadily rising with riders new and old integrating ebikes into their lives.
-With the assistance of an electric motor, biking is now considered more accessible to riders of all ages and backgrounds.
+With the assistance of an electric motor, biking is now considered more accessible to riders of all backgrounds.
 Even mountain biking is growing in popularity due to the addition of ebikes and fat tire bikes, making it possible for more people to participate in the sport.
 Commutes by bike that would be too far, too long, or too slow are made possible with an ebike.
 Many other modern ebikes are designed with city riding and commuting use in mind.
 With the benefits, comfort, and efficiency of ebikes, combined with the componentry and infrastructure designed to get people from point-A to point-B, many riders have adopted an electric bike for day-to-day city riding.

 In addition to people’s day to day transportation, electric bikes offer a cleaner alternative of transport for commerce and products.
 With cargo bikes and commercial trikes revolutionizing the way commerce flows, no longer are racks on bikes just for a change of clothes or a personal bag.
 Electric bikes allow their riders to leverage efficiency and maneuverability of a bicycle but harness the power of their motor to greatly enhance the capacity for transporting heavy cargo and goods both near and far.